Finesse/MicroDB/README.md

 ### Binding values

-You should not insert values right to a SQL query because it can cause [SQL injections](https://en.wikipedia.org/wiki/SQL_injection).
+You should not insert values right to an SQL query because it can cause [SQL injections](https://en.wikipedia.org/wiki/SQL_injection).
 Instead use the binding:

 ```php